-Because they work with COLONTOWN patients and caregivers.
+Doctors love COLONTOWN because they work with COLONTOWN patients and caregivers.
 Our patients are educated about their diseases, have strong support networks regardless of where they live, know where to get help with navigating their treatment plans and understand what questions to ask.
-A COLONTOWN patient is an empowered patient!

 What you can find here...

 Help your colorectal cancer patients get connected with thousands of others in 120+ support groups.
 Our programs also include an innovative suite of free education and training resources, all developed by patients and caregivers:

 An online community with more than 120 private groups focused on all aspects of living with colorectal cancer.
 Managed by trained patient and caregiver admins with lived experience who ensure conversations are respectful and adhere to strict guidelines regarding evidence-based information.

 Do your patients know where to start searching for clinical trials?
 This guided workshop gives stage IV MSS patients the tools they need to engage with clinical trial options.